senacor/InnoLabFacebookMessengerCodeCamp/Code_Camp/02_parse_input_db_facebook_templates/README.md

 ![](images/change_webhook.png)

-claudia.js needs a `facebookAccessToken` and a `facebookAppSecret` in order to call the Facebook API asynchronously and reply messages after certain IO operations are done.
-Since `claudia update --configure-fb-bot` does not work with the current version of claudia and the most recent Facebook API, as discussed previously, you have to add those variables manually. claudia.js expects those variables at different locations.
-Add the `facebookAccessToken` as stage variable as you did in [task 1](../01_build_hello_world_chatbot) and add the `facebookAppSecret` as environment variable at your [Lambda at the web console](https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions).
-Find the values at [your Facebook App](developers.facebook.com) at "Einstellungen" --> "Allgemeines" and "Messenger" --> "Zugriffsschlüssel".
+In order to call the Facebook API and reply messages after certain IO operations are done claudia.js needs a facebookAccessToken and a facebookAppSecret. claudia.js expects those variables at different locations.
+* Add the facebookAccessToken as stage variable as you did in [task 1](../01_build_hello_world_chatbot), find the value at "Messenger" --> "Zugriffsschlüssel"
+* Add the facebookAppSecret as environment variable at your [Lambda at the web console](https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions), find the value at [your Facebook App](developers.facebook.com) at "Einstellungen" --> "Allgemeines"

 ![](images/token.png)
 ![](images/secret.png)